Learn how an apartment depreciation schedule will save you money.

 A property depreciation schedule outlines all tax depreciation deductions available for a residential rental property or a commercial building.

 On a separate note, you cannot claim depreciation on land.
 This is because the land is not considered able to be used up.
 Therefore you cannot depreciate costs related to clearing, planting, or landscaping.

 If you own an investment property, you will benefit from claiming depreciation deductions because it can increase your cash flow from that property.

-Getting a property tax depreciation schedule and understanding the building depreciation rate of your property will make sure you can maximise your income and reduce your taxable income each year.
+Getting a property tax depreciation schedule and understanding your property’s building depreciation rate will ensure you can maximise your income and reduce your taxable income each year.

 What Depreciation Expenses Can You Claim?

 The Australian Taxation Office permits owners of rental properties to claim depreciation of both old and new apartments.